jonnelmlique/keyst/README.md

 2. Click on the security audit panel to expand detailed analysis
 3. Review breach status, security issues, and recommendations
 4. Adjust settings based on feedback for optimal security

+### Exploring Data Breach News
+1. Click on "Data Breaches" in the navigation bar
+2. Browse the list of recent security incidents
+3. Click on a breach to view detailed information
+4. Read security recommendations specific to each breach
+5. Use the "Back to all breaches" button to return to the list view

 ## 🎨 Design Philosophy